Neutone/neutone_sdk/README.md

 ## Public Beta

-The Neutone SDK is currently in private beta.
+The Neutone SDK is currently in public beta.
 The following are known shortcomings of the SDK and plugin:
 - The input and output of the models in the SDK is mono, not stereo.
 - We recommend setting the DAW settings to 44100 or 48000 sampling rate, 2048 buffer size
 - Freezing models on save can cause instabilities